For Faculty & Staff

 - Make sure your personal cell phone is activated for international long distance or that you purchase a temporary phone in country that has international service.

-- If your cell phone works abroad, download the Smart Traveler App from Google Play or the iPhone Store.
+- Download the ISOS Assistance App from Google Play or the iPhone Store.
 It will give you quick access to the phone numbers and addresses of the U.S. embassy and consular offices for the country(s) you will visit, as well as alerts, warnings, and more.

 - Make sure you have the correct country codes and international access codes for dialing internationally.
 You can identify them at howtocallabroad.com.